-The Master of Liberal Arts, Finance degree field consists of 12 courses (48 credits), two of which are required on campus; weekend options available.
+The Master of Liberal Arts, Finance degree field consists of 12 courses (48 credits), 2 of which are required on campus; weekend options available.

 - Determine your initial admissions eligibility.